benjymous/annotations/sandman/sandman.08.md

 literally sitting in Washington Square Park, reading "The Sound Of Her Wings" for the first time.
 I realized it immediately, and it was one of those "weird shit" moments that Rose Walker always babbles on about.
 My point, though, is that I found this story immediately interesting, Death in Washington Square Park, since i really dislike that place,
 since:

 a) it is dirty
 b) it is either very, very, crowded or very, very empty
 c) drug dealers lurk around every corner, and so the cops are always hassling everyone there
 d) the fountain *never* works (even in the summer) and (most importantly)
 e) to quote friend of mine: 'every time I go to Washington Square, someone dies.'
-'no, really. it's either an O.D. or a heart attack or something, but every damn time I've been there (which is farily often, and accurate) there's been a corpse there waiting for me.'
+'no, really. it's either an O.D. or a heart attack or something, but every damn time I've been there (which is fairly often, and accurate) there's been a corpse there waiting for me.'

-Anyway, the point is, Washington Square Park, which I tend to frequent, is a place where many Goths hang out, many of whom look much like Morpheus and Death or thier human counterparts, Robert Smith and Souixie Souix.
+Anyway, the point is, Washington Square Park, which I tend to frequent, is a place where many Goths hang out, many of whom look much like Morpheus and Death or their human counterparts, Robert Smith and Souixie Souix.
 It doesn't matter whether or not Morpheus or Death have wings, real or metaphorical, since they would if we were to suppose them to and wouldn't if we didn't.
-I'm rambling on, but inittially meant to say that Many people who look very much like the two hang there, death is always about, and no one seems to notice.
+I'm rambling on, but initially meant to say that Many people who look very much like the two hang there, death is always about, and no one seems to notice.